roundcube/plugin-installer/README.md

 ## Configuration

-This installer will ask if you want to enable each plugin as it is installed.
-To always enable all plugins add the following to the `composer.json` in the root of your Roundcube directory.
+This installer will ask if you want to enable each plugin or skin as it is installed.
+To always enable all plugins or skins add the following to the `composer.json` in the root of your Roundcube directory.

     "config": {
         "roundcube": {
+            "enable-plugin": true,
-            "enable-plugin": true
+            "enable-skin": true
         }
     }